a2life/shogi-board/readme.md

 Move notation

-Anything after '***' and before '***' is considered as a comment paragraph and will be displayed in comment window.
+Anything after three asterisks and before three asterisks is considered as a comment paragraph and will be displayed in comment window.

+If the first character of the comment is '?' or whole comment is just '?' (surrounded by three asterisks) this will affect the first branching dropdown list after the comment and option window will show "Next move" instead of default move.
+Next move must be selected from dropdown list.
+Order of selection list will be randomized.

 kifstr is 5 or 6 character string.